Wesman Todd Shaw started playing the guitar when he was 12 years old. He loves nothing more than to pick one up and pluck some strings.

 - Bridge pickup: 498T humbucker

-- Controls: two volume, two tone, (push/pull switch treble pickup tone for series/parallel coil splitting), 3-way toggle pickup selector
+- Controls: two-volume, two-tone, (push/pull switch treble pickup tone for series/parallel coil splitting), three-way toggle pickup selector

 - Case: Gibson Custom Shop hardshell

 5. Gibson Alex Lifeson Les Paul Axcess